LuckyPhilDev/Loot-Wishlist/Loot Wishlist/README.md

 - Alerts use a clickable item link and auto‑size to content.
 Windows remember their positions.
 - Warbound items (“Warbound until equipped”) are ignored by alerts and messaging.
 - Spec reminders show once per instance/boss and reset on leaving the instance (or via a slash command).
+ - Spec reminders, group assist, and raid roll banners include a “Dismiss” button so you can close them immediately.

 ---